schaap/backup-bundle/README.md

 ### Non-consecutive Commit Sets

 Although the underlying file format could probably handle it, `git bundle` does not allow creation of bundle files that contain non-consecutive commits within the same branch.
-See the (caveat about branches without commit)[#empty-branches] for the user-facing implications.
+See the (caveat about branches without commits)[#empty-branches] for the user-facing implications.

     A -- B -- C -- D -- E main